Centre for Human Genetics and Molecular Medicine

 - Development of chimeric biomolecules as therapeutics

-- Dr. Anjana Munshi, Associate Professor, Centre Coordinator
+- Prof. Anjana Munshi, Associate Professor, Centre Coordinator

 - Dr. Preeti Khetarpal, Assistant Professor